These 15 arm exercises for stroke patients can help improve strength and mobility in your affected arm and hand.

 11. Open Arm Movement

-With your arms bent at 90 degrees, open your arms up so that your forearms come out to your sides.
+From a seated position, hold a water bottle with your affected hand.
+Then, with your arms bent at 90 degrees, open your arms up so that your forearms come out to your sides.

-Then, move your arms back to center.
+Then, move your arms back to center and repeat this arm rehab exercise 10 times.

 12. Side Arm Raise